fabianopapaiz/als_prognosis_using_ensemble_imbalance/README.md

            - NOTE: It can take a long time to accomplish (even days) because more than 30,000 models will be executed.
         - Save the performance results into CSV files in the `05_Train_Validate_Models/exec_results` folder

+6) Execute the SHAP explanations over the model that reached the best performance for the _Ensemble-Imbalance_ scenario

+---
 Finally, please let us know if you have any comments or suggestions, or if you have questions about the code or the procedure (correspondence e-mail: `fabianopapaiz at gmail.com`).

 ** If you use this code for your research please cite this paper: **